-Patients with acute and chronic low back pain can benefit from DTS Therapy.
-Specifically, the system provides a program of treatments for relief from pain for those patients suffering with lumbar and cervical pain.
+Patients with acute (short) and chronic (long) pain can benefit from DTS Therapy.
+Specifically, the system provides a program of treatments for relief from pain for those patients suffering with lumbar and cervical pain with or without radicular symptoms.
 The treatments are physician prescribed following specific protocols to ensure maximum, lasting improvement.
-The protocols use a combination of static, intermittent, and cycling decompressive forces to relieve pressure on the structures that may be causing the back pain.
+The protocols use a combination of static, intermittent, and cycling decompressive forces to relieve pressure on the structures that may be causing the pain.

-Although the DTS Therapy system is an inherently safe procedure that can be used, without complications, for a wide variety of anatomical dysfunctions of the lumbar spine, which are commonly associated with back pain.
-Patients with the following conditions should NOT be treated with decompression therapy: Severe Osteoporosis, Unstable Post Surgical Conditions, Vertebral Fractures, and any kind of Surgical Hardware.
-Contraindications are pathological lesions or congenital deformities of the vertebral column that disrupt the integrity of the vertebral and ligamental structures.
+Although the DTS Therapy system is an inherently safe procedure that can be used, without complications, for a wide variety of anatomical dysfunctions of the lumbar and cervical spine, which are commonly associated with back and neck pain.
+Patients with the following conditions should NOT be treated with decompression therapy: Pregnant patients, Unstable Post Surgical Conditions, Vertebral Fractures, Surgical Hardware(less than 12 months post op), pathological lesions or congenital deformities of the vertebral column that disrupt the integrity of the vertebral and ligament structures.

 Yes, the DTS Therapy System has received Federal Drug Administration (FDA) clearance as a Class II Medical Device with 510(k) listing.

-Neurologists, neurosurgeons, orthopedists, orthopedic surgeons, rhuematologists, internists, family practitioners, chiropractors, multidisciplinary practices, and hospitals all use our treatment.
-Hundreds of doctors throughout the United States, Canada, Europe, Australia, Asia, Latin America, and South America are relieving back pain utilizing the DTS Therapy System.
+Neurologists, neurosurgeons, orthopedists, orthopedic surgeons, rheumatologists, internists, family practitioners, chiropractors, multidisciplinary practices, physical therapist, and hospitals all use this treatment.
+Thousands of doctors throughout the United States, Canada, Europe, Australia, Asia, Latin America, and South America are relieving back pain utilizing the DTS Therapy System.